redxking/ThroneAndLibertyBot/README.md

-ThroneAndLibertyBot
+Here’s a corrected version of the README.md with a properly formatted directory structure and a note about the game window title:

+# Throne and Liberty Bot

-This project is a reinforcement learning-based bot designed to play the game Throne and Liberty.
+This project is a reinforcement learning-based bot designed to play the game *Throne and Liberty*.
 The bot leverages object detection, screen captures, and interaction automation to navigate and interact with the game environment.

+---

-Directory Structure
+## Directory Structure

 ThroneAndLibertyBot/
 │